-When applying for an FCC amateur service license grant, you must use either FCC Form 605 or NCVEC Form 605.
+You must use either FCC Form 605 or NCVEC Form 605 when applying for an FCC amateur service license grant.
 They both require signing, among other things, this certification:

-Here are the text and tables that you must certify that you have read, and for which
+Below are the text and tables that you must certify that you have read,

-you must give your word to comply.
-You will need to understand the following terms in order to make these FCC documents meaningful.
+and for which you must give your word to comply.
+But first, you will need to understand the following terms to make these

-duly authorized person interested in radio technique solely with a personal aim and without pecuniary interest who carries
+amateur - A duly authorized person interested in radio technique solely with a personal aim and without pecuniary

-out the purpose of self-training, intercommunication and technical investigations.
-Section 2.1.
+interest who carries out the purpose of self-training, intercommunication and technical investigations.
+Read Section 2.1.

 station – a radio station operated by a duly authorized person interested in radio technique solely with a

 personal aim and without pecuniary interest.
 Read SEC.
 3. [47 USC 153](2) of the Communications Act.
-An amateur station consists of all of the transmitters, receivers and combinations thereof, and all accessory apparatus,
+An amateur station consists of all the transmitters, receivers and combinations thereof, and all accessory apparatus, at

-at any one location, necessary for carrying on radio-communications in any of our three amateur radio services.
-Read What
+any one location, necessary for carrying on radio-communications in any of our three amateur radio services.

 band – a continuous radiofrequency